 Maybe the biggest mystery of the Freedom Phone is its claim to not be censored and its own App Store with uncensored apps.
 There are many ways to get apps on your Android phone, and there are other alternative app stores to get apps from.
 But most of us in the tech community can agree that it’s far riskier to install apps from such places than the Play Store due to Google somewhat policing its Play Store.

 I would be highly concerned about Freedom Phone’s App Store if there are no rules or approvals for posting apps to this store.
 It seems ripe for bad actors to start posting fake apps that masquerade as popular apps and end up stealing your data or infecting your device with malware.
 The Freedom Phone’s App Store is certainly one of my biggest concerns about this phone.

 Finally, endorsements.
 A handful of endorsers are hocking the Freedom Phone, and to their credit, they have disclosed they would get a commission from sales using their links.
-But the problem many are having with these endorsements is, these endorsers aren’t even using the phone themselves.
-To this day, they are still posting to Twitter using their iPhones, and that, in my eyes, doesn’t scream confidence in the product you’re endorsing.
+But the problem many are having with these endorsements is these endorsers aren’t even using the phone themselves.
+To this day, they are still posting to Twitter using their iPhones, which doesn’t scream confidence in the product you’re endorsing.

 Listen, I’m not here to tell you to buy or not buy this device.
-For the specifications and hardware listed, I think it’s priced a bit too high.
+I think it’s priced a bit too high for the specifications and hardware listed.
 As I stated earlier, we reached out to Freedom Phone for a review unit before even thinking of writing this, and they have not answered.